 REMIT reports will be submitted to indicate a change in the availability of nitrogen as soon as this change occurs.

-The Nitrogen meter shows the status of the available amount of nitrogen and the nitrogen use in the past hour.
-The Nitrogen meter scale runs from zero (bottom left) to the maximum amount of nitrogen available (627.000 m3(n)/h, bottom right).
+The Nitrogen meter shows the status of the available amount of nitrogen and the nitrogen use of the last available hour (in m3(n)/h).
+The Nitrogen meter scale runs from zero (bottom left) to the maximum amount of nitrogen available (627.000/707.000 m3(n)/h, bottom right).
 This scale contains four colours.
 A green section on the left, if nitrogen use is in this section normal nitrogen is being used.
-There may be a grey section on the right, this is the total amount of unavailable nitrogen.
+There may be a black section on the right, this is the total amount of unavailable nitrogen.
 There is an orange section and a red section in the middle.
 The orange section indicates when a REMIT warning is sent, see below.
 The red section shows the reserve nitrogen capacity (also a REMIT is sent, see below) .
 A pointer on this scale shows the actual use.

 Underneath the meter the amount of used nitrogen is shown and a percentage which shows the relationship between the amount of nitrogen used and the amount of nitrogen available.

-The Nitrogen report shows the maximum volumes of nitrogen available and the volumes of actual nitrogen use.
+The Nitrogen report above gives the maximum volumes of nitrogen available and the volumes of actual nitrogen use (in m3(n)).
 Users can choose among various aggregations (hour, day, month, calendar year and gas year) and various periods.

 Nitrogen used and REMIT reports